aukhalid/SAP-1-CPU-Logisim/README.md

 This repository contains the Logisim Evolution implementation of a Simple-As-Possible (SAP-1) CPU.
 The SAP-1 is a foundational computer architecture used to teach the basic principles of CPU design.

 This enhanced implementation features a fully functional hardwired control unit, which automates the fetch-decode-execute cycle.
 A key improvement is the addition of a ROM-based bootloader.
 This new feature allows machine code programs to be loaded into the CPU's RAM automatically, eliminating the tedious and error-prone process of manual data entry.
 The project culminates in successfully executing a simple addition program, loading two pre-defined 8-bit values, adding them, and storing the sum in memory.

 ---

+<a id="features"></a>
+## Features

+- **Load Data from Memory:** Supports `LDA` and `LDB` instructions to load values into registers.
+- **Arithmetic Operations:** Performs addition (`ADD`) and subtraction (`SUB`) between registers.
+- **Store Results:** Stores the contents of Register A into memory using the `STA` instruction.
+- **Control Flow:** Jumps to a specific memory address with the `JMP` instruction for loops and branching.
+- **Program Execution:** Executes instructions sequentially using the Program Counter.
+- **Instruction Handling:** Fetches, decodes, and executes instructions automatically via the Instruction Register and Control Logic.
+- **Halt Execution:** Stops program execution with the `HLT` instruction.
+- **Debugging Support:** Allows step-by-step manual control through dedicated pins in Logisim.
+- **Memory Access:** Handles up to 16 memory addresses (4-bit address space).
+- **Data Processing:** Processes 8-bit data values for arithmetic and storage operations.
+- **ROM Program Storage:** Stores the instruction code in ROM for persistent programs.
+- **Bootloader / Instruction Loader:** In debug mode, data can be loaded from ROM into RAM through a bootloader mechanism, enabling easy program initialization and testing.

+---